jeromesabidong/dockerized-nestjs/SETUP-ISSUES.md

 # Setup Issues and Troubleshooting Guide

+> **📦 Note**: This project has been migrated from npm to pnpm.
+The issues below are historical and documented for reference.
+Current setup uses pnpm as the package manager.
+See [PNPM-MIGRATION.md](PNPM-MIGRATION.md) for migration details.

 This document outlines all the issues encountered during the scaffolding and setup of the Dockerized NestJS application, along with their solutions.
 This serves as a reference for future development and troubleshooting.

 ## Table of Contents